Danceability, A New Definition of Bridge Index

-\begin{proof} For any knot diagram $D$ and for every $n$, there is a 1-1 correspondence between the coincident $n$-dance configurations and the smoothing $n$-dance configurations of $D$.
-To see this, fix a knot diagram $D$ and a positive integer $n$.
-Given a coincident $n$-dance configuration for $D$, construct a smoothing $n$-dance configuration by following this procedure at every virtual crossing: \setdefaultleftmargin{.8cm}{}{}{}{}{} \begin{enumerate} \item Choose a small $\epsilon$-radius neighborhood that does not intersect $D$ outside of the crossing. \item Since we started with a valid coincident $n$-dance configuration, there are two dancers, call them dancers $A$ and $B$, that pass through the virtual crossing at the same time.
-By altering their speeds slightly, the dancers can be made to enter the $\epsilon$ neighborhood of the crossing at the same time.
+\begin{proof} For any link diagram $D$ and for every $n$, there is a 1-1 correspondence between the coincident $n$-dance configurations and the smoothing $n$-dance configurations of $D$.
+To see this, fix a link diagram $D$ and a positive integer $n$.
+Given a coincident $n$-dance configuration for $D$, construct a smoothing $n$-dance configuration by following this procedure at every virtual crossing: \setdefaultleftmargin{.8cm}{}{}{}{}{} \begin{enumerate} \item Choose a small $\varepsilon$-radius neighborhood that does not intersect $D$ outside of the crossing. \item Since we started with a valid coincident $n$-dance configuration, there are two dancers that pass through the virtual crossing at the same time: call them dancers $A$ and $B$.
+By altering their speeds slightly, the dancers can be made to enter the $\varepsilon$ neighborhood of the crossing at the same time.
 In the neighborhood, exchange the dancers' paths from $\dpcross$ to $\smooth$.
 (Instead of the dancers passing through the virtual crossing at the same time, they ``bounce" off each other and swap positions.)
 Dancer $A$ leaves the neighborhood in dancer $B$'s place, and vice versa. \item Dancer $A$ dances the remainder of the configuration in dancer $B$'s place and dancer $B$ dances the remainder of the configuration in dancer $A$'s place.

-\end{enumerate} Since the overall paths that are danced, and the times in which they are danced, are not affected outside small neighborhoods of the virtual crossings (\emph{who} is dancing the paths has changed a lot), the resulting configuration is a valid smoothing $n$-dance configuration.
+\end{enumerate} Since the overall paths that are danced, and the times in which they are danced, are not affected outside small neighborhoods of the virtual crossings (although \emph{who} is dancing the paths has changed a lot), the resulting configuration is a valid smoothing $n$-dance configuration.
 If the starting diagram $D$ did not have virtual crossings, then the coincident $n$-dance configuration is vacuously a smoothing $n$-dance configuration.
-It's clear to see that this procedure is reversible, showing the desired 1-1 correspondence.
+Since the smoothing rule has time constraints on when two dancers must enter and exit a neighborhood of a crossing, it is clear to see that the procedure described above is reversible, showing the desired 1-1 correspondence.

-As a result, for any diagram $D$, the minimal coincident number is equal to the minimal smoothing number, which implies the coincident danceabilty index is equal to the smoothing danceability index for every knot.
+As a result, for any diagram $D$, the minimal coincident number is equal to the minimal smoothing number, which implies the coincident danceability index is equal to the smoothing danceability index for every link. \end{proof}